Uniting for Ukraine

 What is Uniting for Ukraine?

-This document provides an initial, brief explanation of the newly created Uniting for Ukraine program.
+This document provides an initial, brief explanation of the Uniting for Ukraine program.
 The program is intended to provide a “streamlined” process so that Ukrainian citizens and their immediate family members who are outside the United States can come to the United States and stay temporarily in a two-year period of humanitarian parole.

 Ukrainians participating in Uniting for Ukraine must have a sponsor in the United States who agrees to provide them with financial support for the duration of their stay in the United States.

-The first step in the Uniting for Ukraine process is for the U.S.-based sponsor to file a Form I-134, Declaration of Financial Support, with USCIS.
+The first step in the Uniting for Ukraine process is for the U.S.-based sponsor to file a Form I-134A, Declaration of Financial Support, with USCIS.
 The sponsor will then be vetted by the U.S. government to ensure that they are able to financially support the individual whom they agree to support.

 Who is eligible to be a sponsor?